sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> x.is_positive and x.is_integer
     True

-However there is no way in the old assumptions to create a ``Symbol`` with assumptions predicates combined with *or*.
-For example if we wanted to say that "x is positive or x is an integer" then it is not possible to create a ``Symbol`` with those assumptions.
+However there is no way in the old assumptions to create a :class:`~.Symbol` with assumptions predicates combined with *or*.
+For example if we wanted to say that "x is positive or x is an integer" then it is not possible to create a :class:`~.Symbol` with those assumptions.

 It is also not possible to ask an assumptions query based on *or* e.g. "is expr an expression that is positive or an integer".
 We can use e.g.